 defects that are transmitted in an autosomal recessive manner, but now also include disorders caused

-by autosomal dominate, X-linked recessive, or mitochondrial genetic mutations (Clarke 2002), and the
+by autosomal dominate, X-linked recessive, or mitochondrial genetic mutations (Clarke 2002).
+The

-grouping of “inborn errors of metabolism” are now generally defined as those diseases being caused
+grouping of “inborn errors of metabolism” are generally defined as those diseases being caused by

 Each of these individual diseases is caused by a distinct genetic defect, and it is anticipated that